Vendor Access Policy

 Setting appropriate limits and controls on what can be seen, copied, modified, and controlled by vendors reduces the risk of exposure, breach, liability, or loss of trust in CodeREADr.

-This policy establishes vendor access procedures that address information resources and support services, vendor responsibilities, and protection of confidential information.
+This policy establishes vendor access procedures that address information resources and support services, vendor responsibilities, and protection of company information.

-This policy applies to all of our staff who interact, utilize, or manage vendors and contractors who use our information resources.
+This policy applies to all company staff who interact, utilize, or manage vendors and contractors who used our information resources.

-Vendors and contractors shall comply with all applicable policies, procedures, and agreements of codeREADr.
+Vendors and contractors shall comply with all applicable company policies, procedures, and agreements.

 B. Data Protection Officer Responsibilities

-The DPO shall implement and maintain a list of vendors with access to our information resources.
+The DPO shall implement and maintain a list of vendors with access to company information resources.
 This list, as well as vendor agreements and contracts, shall specify: